 - Each Senior Administrator or his/her respective delegates are responsible for developing and implementing business processes, controls and operating policies, consistent with this policy, to manage Risk within his/her areas of responsibility.

-- The University Secretary & General Counsel (USGC) is responsible for the development, communication and periodic review of the URM program, this policy, and guidelines, procedures and standards to support compliance with this policy.
-The USGC directs the oversight of the URM program.
+- The University Secretary is responsible for the development, communication and periodic review of the URM program, this policy, and guidelines, procedures and standards to support compliance with this policy.
+The University Secretary directs the oversight of the URM program.
 Oversight is carried out by Senior Administration and their delegates through the reporting and monitoring functions set forth in this policy.

 - Internal Audit provides independent review and testing with respect to Risk management and control at the University within the scope of their engagement.

 - Audit & Risk Committee oversees the URM program on behalf of the Board of Governors in accordance with its terms of reference.

-- Board of Governors receives reports from Audit & Risk Committee and directs the president and USGC with respect to governance, administration, and significant non-compliance with the URM program.
+- Board of Governors receives reports from Audit & Risk Committee and directs the President and University Secretary with respect to governance, administration, and significant non-compliance with the URM program.